Great Lakes Region

 Do you want to be an sUAS Mission Pilot (UASMP)?

-You will not receive the 107 test.
-You must book this on your own and pay the appropriate fee.
-You will, however, receive a step by step training on what is required on the test, as well as practice tests to let you know what your approximate results will be when you take the FAA test at your local testing center.
+FAA Part 107 track students will not take the 107 test during the academy.
+You must schedule this on your own and pay the appropriate fee.
+You will, however, receive step-by-step training on what is required on the test, as well as practice tests to let you know what your approximate results will be when you take the FAA test at your local testing center.

 As a prerequisite, all applicants MUST have a TRUST certificate uploaded into OPS QUALS before being accepted into the course.
-See the attached document on how to attain and upload this FREE certificate.
+Use this link https://trust.modelaircraft.org/ To attain this FREE certificate.
 You will also be required to bring this to the Academy in order to fly, per FAA regulations.
-The cost is $275

-There are only 20 spots available, and they will be snapped up quickly.
+There are only 15 spots per track available, and they will be filled quickly.

 More information will be sent to those accepted as participants at a later date.